The Blush Blooms Teacher Planner Resource Pack was our most popular teacher planner in 2019 and it’s back!

-You’ll notice the teacher planner front and back cover contains three pages – a front cover, inside cover and back cover.
-This is so that you can glue the outside covers to the inside covers (you’ll need to print two of those), to make a more “finished” looking diary and provide extra durability.
+You’ll notice the teacher planner front and back cover contains three pages – a front cover, inside cover, and back cover.
+This is so that you can glue the outside covers to the inside covers (you’ll need to print two of these), to make a more “finished” looking planner and provide extra durability.
 You may even choose to laminate the covers (just double-check it’s okay to bind through laminating at your chosen store).

 I chose to stick all the important stuff up front, where I can access it easily.

 The Title page is a great way to identify you as your planner’s loving owner.
 If you happen to lose it, you’ll want it returned ASAP so basic contact details go here.

 The Important Information page is next up, and contains info-at-a-glance.
 Jot down crucial notes on student particulars, such as allergies and special needs.
 Write the extension numbers and email addresses of school admin and specialist teachers on campus.
 This is a really great page for general information.
 You may like to also include one of these pages in your Substitute Teacher Folder for days you’re absent.

 The Contacts page is a quick reference for important contacts.
 It includes 27 spaces, which is great for parent contact for a class.
 If you have a larger class and require more space, simply print two.

 As with all of the resources in this pack, you may print these all off as PDFs and fill them in by hand, or download and save them as Word documents so that you can populate them digitally before printing.